Dr. Hilary Miller

 Contact: email@example.com | 615-904-8347

-Dr. Hilary Miller is an active member of the Murfreesboro and Middle Tennessee State University community.
+Dr. Hilary Miller is an active member of the Murfreesboro and Middle Tennessee State University communities.
 She attended Texas Christian University, The University of Texas at Austin, and Vanderbilt University.
 Much of her professional career has centered on the idea of transition.
 Initially this inquiry concentrated on the transition from high school to college, but she now focuses primarily on student-veterans and the move from military to college.

 As the Director of the VMFC, Dr. Miller works to ensure the five goals of the Center are being met.
 These goals include: 1) Promoting and facilitating enrollment at MTSU among veterans and their family members (Enroll); 2) Providing a comprehensive support structure to assist student‐veterans in their transition to college life and improve their persistence and completion rates (Encourage); 3) Developing MTSU and community partnerships to assist with career placement (Employ); 4) Providing training and educational opportunities to MTSU faculty, staff, and students on military and student‐veteran needs (Educate); and 5) Researching, validating, documenting, and disseminating best practices in student‐veteran higher education (Expand).